2013 horse meat scandal: Contributory causes

 An article by Will Hutton about contamination in the UK lays much of the responsibility at the door of those who have removed much of the regulation of the meat industry, and cut the budgets and workforces—halving the number of inspectors—of those responsible for enforcing the remaining regulations.
 Another article points out that "Long business supply chains are corruptible and can hide a multitude of crimes if no one checks for fraud or criminal activity".

 In Britain, the incident was a catalyst for the discussion of the validity of a self-regulated meat industry.
 Karen Jennings, assistant general secretary of the UNISON trades union, said that "the industry isn't fit to regulate itself".

 Implications for religious groups

-Observant Muslims and Jews consider it sinful to eat certain types of meat, pork for both groups and also horse and many other animals for Jews, due to religious prohibitions.
+Observant Muslims and Jews consider it sinful to eat certain types of meat, pork for both groups, and also horse and many other animals for Jews, due to religious prohibitions.
 Professor Reilly stated "for some religious groups or people who abstain from eating pig meat, the presence of traces of pig DNA is unacceptable".

-On 15 March 2013 it was confirmed by a Westminster survey on health and safety that pig DNA had been found in halal chicken sausages produced for schools.
+On 15 March 2013, a Westminster health and safety survey confirmed that pig DNA had been found in halal chicken sausages produced for schools.